-If you upgrade your roof at the same time you install solar, you should save on labor costs and disposal costs.
-More importantly, you should enjoy your solar PV systems for the entire duration of your solar PV warranty.
+If you upgrade your roof at the same time you install solar, you should save on labor and disposal costs.
+More importantly, you should enjoy your solar energy systems for the entire duration of your solar PV warranty.

 How your solar panels are designed on your roof can make a significant impact on the overall performance of your solar energy system.
 A well-designed solar energy system allows for maximum production while using the fewest amount of panels.
 This reduces the system cost by not adding extra equipment, providing you the lowest price per watt.

+When you first evaluate solar quotes, the number that is most important is the total cost of the project.
 Keep your project cost in check by understanding what you are being charged for from start to finish.
+The lowest solar panel cost doesn’t necessarily mean the best deal.
 On all solar deals, make sure you know the following:

 Most homes and businesses always want to ensure that the price they see is the price that they pay.
 With homes being so different, there are a few instances where additional costs need to be added to helping prepare a home go solar.
 Besides the price of the system, what adds cost to my solar project?